LaRiffle/OCR-Image-Text-Extraction/README.md

-# OCR-Image-Text-Extraction
+# OCR - Fast text extraction from image

+## Introduction
-An efficient tool to extract text from images and correct OCR errors
+We aim to provide an efficient tool to extract text from images and correct OCR errors.

+The OCR provided by the Google OCR API is integrated in a web interface which analyses the text extracted and provide tools to reorganise the text for further applications.